Vincent Valentine: Compilation of Final Fantasy VII

 In Before Crisis, which is set six years prior to Final Fantasy VII, Vincent is seen in his Turk attire conversing with Veld, the leader of the Turks, and helps him obtain some Materia needed for a mission.
 In the film Advent Children, which is set two years after Final Fantasy VII, Vincent rescues Cloud from Kadaj and his gang and reveals to him Kadaj's intentions to merge with the remaining Jenova cells and resurrect Sephiroth.
 Vincent later helps Cloud and his allies defeat the summoned creature Bahamut SIN.
 In the On the Way to a Smile novella "Case of Nanaki", which is set between the original game and Advent Children, Vincent encounters his former comrade Red XIII (Nanaki), who is fearful that he will soon be alone due to his lifespan being much longer than humans.
 Vincent explains to Red that he is immortal and promises to meet with him every year to prevent his loneliness.

-In Dirge of Cerberus, which takes place one year after Advent Children, Vincent is seen working with Reeve Tuesti and the World Regenesis Organization to eliminate the organization Deepground, who have targeted Vincent because he carries "Protomateria" (エンシェントマテリア) inside his body, with Lucrecia having implanted it in him after he was shot by Hojo.
+In Dirge of Cerberus, which takes place one year after Advent Children, Vincent is now working with Reeve Tuesti and the World Regenesis Organization to eliminate the organization Deepground, who have targeted Vincent because he carries "Protomateria" (エンシェントマテリア) inside his body, with Lucrecia having implanted it in him after he was shot by Hojo.
 The purpose of the Protomateria was to enable Vincent to control the Chaos (カオス, Kaosu) gene, which Lucrecia injected him with to save his life.
 The Protomateria is eventually ripped from his body by Rosso the Crimson, leading to Vincent being unable to control Chaos.
 Eventually, he confronts the Deepground leader, Weiss the Immaculate, who is possessed by the digitalized mind of Hojo.
 Hojo reveals that his plan is to awaken Omega WEAPON, who will absorb the Lifestream and leave the Planet, resulting in the death of all living things.
-After Omega's awakening, the renegade Deepground member, Shelke, returns the Protomateria to Vincent, and he is once again able to control Chaos, using it to destroy both Hojo and Omega.
-The mobile game Dirge of Cerberus Lost Episode takes place during Dirge of Cerberus and features Vincent as the protagonist.
+After Omega's awakening, the renegade Deepground member, Shelke, returns the Protomateria to Vincent, and he is once again able to control of Chaos, using it to destroy Omega.
+The mobile game Dirge of Cerberus Lost Episode takes place during Dirge of Cerberus and features Vincent as the main protagonist.

 He appears in Final Fantasy VII Rebirth.